Richardaeld/MonaMemorabilia/README.md

     the best treatment.

 ### Gallery
-+ In order to make the four sub-gallery links stand out, the page utilizes negative space and a gray background-color which emphasizes and draws the eyes toward the image links.
++ In order to make the four sub-gallery links stand out, the page utilizes negative space and a gray background color which emphasizes and draws the eyes toward the image links.
 + Images on the page include a hover and scale feature to make it clear to clients which gallery they are selecting.

 ### Sub-Galleries (All Pages That Are Linked From Within Gallery)
-+ To provide a more convenient navigation experience, users can click on a picture which will jump to the desired photo.
-Below each photo, another link allows the  user to jump back up to the top of the page.
++ To provide a more convenient navigation experience, clients can click on a picture which will jump to the desired photo.
+Below each photo, another link allows the clients to jump back up to the top of the page.
 + To navigate easily between galleries, a back button to the main gallery was included in each sub-gallery.
-+ To make each image stand out to potential clients, all images have an added border and box-shadow to give a three-dimensional effect that provides contrast with the page background-color.
++ To make each image stand out to potential clients, all images have an added border and box-shadow to give a three-dimensional effect that provides contrast with the page background color.

 ### Contact Us
 + Contains a simple submission form which prevents clients from accidentally submitting the form without completing the contact information.
 + The final box (Describe Your Session needs...) includes plenty of space for clients to submit a substantial, well-thought out response.

 ### Image Compression
-+ After using [TinyPNG](https://tinypng.com/) image compression, roughly 51% of the kb load from images was eliminated
++ After using [TinyPNG](https://tinypng.com/) image compression, roughly 51% of the kb load from images was eliminated.
-+ According to [Pingdom](https://tools.pingdom.com/) the reduction in image size allowed the pages to load in approximately 0.250 seconds
++ According to [Pingdom](https://tools.pingdom.com/) the reduction in image size allowed the pages to load in approximately 0.250 seconds.

 ![Tinyify differrence image](assets/images/tiny-ping-combo.png "Displays the minification done to image")

 # Brand Identity
-+ The headers (h1, h2…) font families match the style of the logo
++ The header tags, h1, h2, and h3 match the font family style of the logo.
-+ The main page color scheme uses the monochromatic coloration of the logo
++ The main page color scheme uses the monochromatic coloration of the logo.
-+ The pictures used maintain themes of family, digital enhancement, and demonstrate the photographer’s artistic style
++ The pictures used maintain themes of family, digital enhancement, and demonstrate the photographer’s artistic style.

 # Potential Client Examples
 ## Clients